The Two-Headed Calf Poem (by Laura Gilpin)

-The poet does an excellent job of evoking images in these few lines so that readers may vividly see the calf in his happiest state, standing by his mother in the north field.
+With the aid of short lines, the poet does an excellent job of evoking images in these few lines so that readers may vividly see the calf in his happiest state, standing by his mother on the north farm.
 Here is an analysis of the two-headed calf poem.

 Two-Headed Calf Poem by Laura Gilpin